-Pay Your Bills On Time A single late payment could drop your credit score by as much as 110 points if your FICO score is 780 or better.
+A single late payment could drop your credit score by as much as 110 points if your FICO score is 780 or better.
 While many creditors and businesses won't report late payments until they pass the 30-day benchmark, it's best to avoid the potential for calamity.
-This doesn't just go for credit cards -- pay your utility bills, car notes, mortgage payments, and other bills on time, as well.
+This doesn't just go for credit cards -- pay your utility bills, car notes, mortgage payments, and other bills on time to keep your credit rating up.

 Maybe you have a few credit cards, but you have no other debt history.
 This could lower your credit score.
-Personal auto, home, and business loans can all improve your credit score because they create a more diverse payment history.
-While you should never take on more debt than you can handle, a healthy credit mix can help.
+Personal loans, auto loans, home, and business loans can all improve your credit score because they create a more diverse payment history.
+While you should never take on more debt than you can handle, a healthy credit utilization can help improve your credit rating.

 When you open a new credit account, your credit score might drop a few points.
 This is especially true if you open several new accounts at one time.
 Not only might the credit bureaus ding you for new accounts, but this practice lowers your average account age.
 Think carefully before opening a new account.